Daniel0402abera/EvangadiForum/README.md

 # EvangadiForum
-#This project is by React and MongoDB
+#This project is by React and MYSQL